scikit-learn/enhancement_proposals/slep018/proposal.rst

 Implementation
 --------------

-The implementation of this SLEP is in :pr:`23734`.
+A possible implementation of this SLEP is worked out in :pr:`23734`.

 Backward compatibility
 ----------------------